When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: RQ1: What are the current research focuses and application scenarios of large language models in UAV systems?

-To reduce bias in the filtering process, we employed a closed-card classification method to assess the relevance of the papers systematically.
-The classification criteria were ``relevant'' and ``irrelevant''.
-The filtering was carried out independently by two graduate students, who expanded the initial dataset using snowball sampling~\cite{bodin2019snowball} and reviewed the abstracts of all papers.
-In cases of inconsistent initial judgments, the two researchers discussed and reached a consensus.
-After multiple rounds of filtering, we selected 74 relevant and representative papers from the initial 997 for further task categorization and quantitative analysis.
+To reduce bias in the filtering process, two graduate students independently assessed the relevance of each paper using a closed-card classification (``relevant'' vs.\ ``irrelevant'').
+Before any disagreement was resolved through discussion, we computed Cohen's Kappa coefficient~\cite{cohen1960coefficient} to measure the inter-rater reliability of the two annotators, obtaining $\kappa = 0.83$, which indicates almost-perfect agreement according to the benchmarks of Landis and Koch~\cite{landis1977measurement}.
+For the remaining inconsistent judgments, the two annotators reached a consensus through discussion, and a third senior researcher was consulted when consensus could not be reached.
+We further expanded the dataset via snowball sampling~\cite{naderifar2017snowball}.
+After multiple rounds of filtering, we selected 74 representative papers for further task categorization and quantitative analysis.